collective/plone.jsonapi.routes/docs/quickstart.rst

 This chapter gives a good introduction about `plone.jsonapi.routes` It assumes you already have `Plone` and `plone.jsonapi.routes` installed.
-Since all the coming examples are executed directly in Google Chrome, it assumes that you have also installed JSONView and the Advanced Rest Client Application.
+Since all the coming examples are executed directly in Google Chrome, it assumes that you have also installed JSONView and the Advanced Rest Client Application (see :doc:`installation` for details)

 Environment